-Component: Nancy, sloping (60%)
+Component: Salchaket (85%), Minor component (15%)

-The Nancy, sloping component makes up 60 percent of the map unit.
-Slopes are 2 to 12 percent.
-This component is on hills.
-The parent material consists of silty volcanic ash and/or silty loess over sandy and gravelly outwash.
-Depth to a root restrictive layer is greater than 60 inches, The natural drainage class is well drained.
-Water movement in the most restrictive layer is moderately high.
-Available water to a depth of 60 inches is moderate.
-Shrink-swell potential is low.
-This soil is not flooded.
-It is not ponded.
-There is no zone of water saturation within a depth of 72 inches.
-Organic matter content in the surface horizon is about 60 percent.
-Non-irrigated land capability classification is 4e.
+The Salchaket component makes up 85 percent of the map unit.
+Slopes are 0 to 2 percent.
+The parent material consists of alluvium.
+Depth to a root restrictive layer is greater than 80 inches.
+The natural drainage class is well drained.
+Water movement in the most restrictive layer is moderately high to high.
+This soil is rarely flooded and frequently ponded.
+Non-irrigated land capability classification is 2c.
 This soil does not meet hydric criteria.